-- 1. Select the Send e-mail notifications about the operation state check box. - 2.
+- 1. Select the Send email notifications about the operation state check box. - 2.
 Configure email settings: - Enter the email address in the To field.
-You can enter several email addresses in a semicolon-delimited format. - Enter the outgoing mail server (SMTP) in the Outgoing mail server (SMTP) field. - Set the port of the outgoing mail server.
-By default the port is set to 25. - If required, select the SMTP authentication check box, and then enter the user name and password in the corresponding fields. - 3.
+You can enter several addresses, separated by semicolons. - Enter the outgoing mail server (SMTP) in the Outgoing mail server (SMTP) field. - Set the port of the outgoing mail server.
+By default, the port is set to 25. - If required, select the SMTP authentication check box, and then enter the user name and password in the corresponding fields. - 3.
 To check whether your settings are correct, click the Send test message button.

-If the test message sending fails, then perform the following:
+If the test message sending fails, perform the following:

-- 1. Click Show extended settings. - 2.
-Configure additional email settings: - Enter the e-mail sender address in the From field.
-If you are not sure what address to specify, then type any address you like in a standard format, for example aaa@bbb.com. - Change the message subject in the Subject field, if necessary. - To simplify monitoring a backup status, you can add the most important information to the subject of the email messages.
-You can type the following text labels: - %BACKUP NAME%-the backup name - %COMPUTER_NAME%-name of the computer where the backup was started - %OPERATION_STATUS%-result of the backup or other operation For example, you can type: Status of backup %BACKUP_NAME%: %OPERATION_STATUS% (%COMPUTER NAME%) - Select the Log on to incoming mail server check box. - Enter the incoming mail server (POP3) in the POP3 server field. - Set the port of the incoming mail server.
+- 1. Click Show extended settings.

+- 2. Configure additional email settings:

+- Enter the sender's email address in the From field.
+If you are not sure what address to specify, then type any address you like in a standard format, for example aaa@bbb.com.

+- Change the message subject in the Subject field, if necessary. - To simplify monitoring a backup status, you can add the most important information to the subject of the email messages.
+You can type the following text labels: - %BACKUP_NAME%-the backup name - %COMPUTER NAME%-name of the computer where the backup was started - %OPERATION_STATUS%-result of the backup or other operation For example, you can type: Status of backup %BACKUP_NAME%: %OPERATION_STATUS% (%COMPUTER NAME%) - Select the Log on to incoming mail server check box. - Enter the incoming mail server (POP3) in the POP3 server field. - Set the port of the incoming mail server.
 By default, the port is set to 110. - 3.
 Click the Send test message button again.